jamestomasino/labs.tomasino.org/content/post/disqus-in-amp.md

 I scoured [StackOverflow][] and dug around on the AMP forums for solutions.
 There were two camps of opinions:

 1. It can't be done since you can't have custom JS
-2. It can be done, probably, with the `amp-iframe` component
+2. It can be done, probably, with the `iframe` component

 Not surprisingly, I favored opinion #2!

-My first go-around I attempted to bypass the need for JavaScript on my side by embedding Disqus comments in the normal way, but in the `amp-iframe`.
+My first go-around I attempted to bypass the need for JavaScript on my side by embedding Disqus comments in the normal way, but in the `iframe`.
 That blew up spectacularly.
 Next I tried taking the HTML output from a proper Disqus embed and shoving that into a Jekyll template and duct taping it into an IFrame.
 Somehow that magic didn't work out either.

 Finally I found a breakthrough.
 One commenter on the AMP forums asked a question about domain challenges he was hitting while attempting to do exactly what I was doing.
 He dropped off the comment thread after a bit and I got suspicious.
 Why would he leave unless he figured it out?